 Pay off Section 108 Loan on 73rd and Lowell Property: The current balance of the Section 108 loan is \$212,000.
-[Describe input received]
+Comments received during the public meeting indicated appreciation for the City's continued work to advance affordable housing development on the parcels, specifically for a senior population.

-Proposed use of funds for Pedestrian Improvements in the TOD Area: Staff proposes to use the balance of the 2019 CDBG allocation to begin work on pedestrain improvements to the access streets between a number of blocks that contain a concentration of low-income and and multi-family properties owned and operated by Unison Housing Partners, one of the City's Public Housing Authorities.
+Proposed use of funds for Pedestrian Improvements in the TOD Area: Staff proposes to use the balance of the 2019 CDBG allocation to begin work on pedestrian improvements to the blocks and street frontage that contain a high concentration of low-income and and multi-family properties owned and operated by Unison Housing Partners; the Adams County Public Housing Authority.